Visit KZN | KZN South Coast

 Sunburn red applying cream KZN South CoastSunburn is a serious concern in South Africa, where the sun’s intensity is high, especially during summer.

-While a tan may seem desirable, excessive sun exposure can cause lasting skin damage, premature aging, and increase the risk of skin cancer.
+While a tan may seem desirable, excessive sun exposure can cause lasting skin damage, premature aging, and an increased risk of skin cancer.

 Make the most of the amazing activities on the KZN South Coast, from beach days to outdoor adventures—but don’t let sunburn ruin the fun!